robotology/icub-models/ros2/README.md

-:warning: The ROS2 support is in beta :warning
+:warning: The ROS2 support is in beta :warning:

 This directory contains the files related for using `iCubGazeboV3` with ROS2.
 The contents of this directory are installed inside `iCub`. ros2 package.
 The location of `iCub` ros pacakge is discovered by running `roscd iCub`.